Imaret (Kavala): Greece

-The imaret, along with the rest of the town of Kavala, became part of modern Greece on June 26, 1913, following the victory of the Balkan League against the Ottoman Empire in the Balkan wars.
+The imaret, along with the rest of the town of Kavala, became part of modern Greece on June 26, 1913, following the victory of the Balkan League against the Ottoman Empire in the Balkan Wars.

 Following the defeat of Greece in the 1919-1922 Greco-Turkish war and the exchange of populations between Greece and the newly founded republic of Turkey, several Greek refugees from Asia Minor arriving in Greece were housed in the imaret until as late as 1960s.
 In 1954, the imaret along with the house of Muhammad Ali were declared protected historical monuments, and recognized as Egyptian waqfs by the Greek state.

 Following the departure of the last Greek refugees, the building fell into disarray.
 One of the courtyards was converted into a tavern, some cells were turned into storage areas, parts of the lead roofs were stripped down, as were the Ottoman crescents that decorated the domes.
-The building slowly experience decline, though its strong foundations would not let it collapse.
+The building slowly experience decline, though its foundations supported the structure, preventing its potential collapse.

-The most crucial decision to preserve and restore the imaret however was made by Kavala resident Anna Missirian in the mid-1990s, in spite of the enormous cost and difficulties she faced in procedure.
+The decision to preserve and restore the imaret was made by Kavala resident Anna Missirian in the mid-1990s, in spite of the enormous cost and difficulties she faced in procedure.
 Missirian leased the imaret from the Egyptian government, as it is still part of the Egyptian waqf property in Greece.
 After 22 months of intensive work the restoration was finished.
-Since 2004, the imaret has been operating as a hotel open to all visitors.
+Since 2004, the imaret has operated as a hotel.